Table of Contents

 Board review style answer #2

-The immunoprofile in option D is most consistent with angiosarcoma or other vascular lesions, with positive vascular markers.
-Option A is the immunoprofile for fibromatosis with positive nuclear beta catenin.
+Answer D is incorrect because the immunoprofile is most consistent with angiosarcoma or other vascular lesions, with positive vascular markers.
+Answer A is incorrect because it is the immunoprofile for fibromatosis with positive nuclear beta catenin.
 It is important to note that fibromatosis is negative for CD34 as it does not arise from myofibroblasts.
-Option B is the classic staining pattern for a spindle cell carcinoma with positive AE1 / AE3.
+Answer B is incorrect because it is the classic staining pattern for a spindle cell carcinoma with positive AE1 / AE3.

 Comment Here